melladam/melladam.github.io/index.md

 </p>

 <p>
 Gamers didn’t just watch videos; they shared tips, jokes, excitement, frustration.
-They weren’t just viewers — <strong>they were part of something</strong>.
+They weren’t just viewers, <strong>they were part of something</strong>.
 A community that felt incredibly real, even through a screen.
 </p>

 <p>